-Managing compensation in heavily regulated financial institutions is a complex undertaking with many processes handled through expensive workarounds, manual procedures, or compromises.
-But technology that can fully automate the compensation lifecycle, taking the pain out of traditional practices, is now fully mature.
+Managing compensation in large organizations, especially in heavily regulated ones like financial institutions, is a complex undertaking with many processes typically handled through expensive workarounds, manual procedures, or compromises.

 A dedicated compensation platform holds all compensation and performance data in one central repository, making it easy to run all of the reports needed to understand compensation spend, analyze pay fairness, assess compensation effectiveness, and provide the data required by all stakeholders.